connorbowen/apiq-mvp/docs/CONTRIBUTING.md

 ---

 Thank you for contributing to APIQ!
 Your contributions help make this project better for everyone.

+## 🚨 Mock/Test Data Policy & Automated Checks

+- **No mock or hardcoded data is allowed in dev or prod code or documentation.**
+- All test users, demo keys, and mock data must only exist in test scripts or test databases.
+- A pre-commit hook and CI check will block any commit/PR that introduces forbidden patterns (e.g., `test-user-123`, `demo-key`, `fake API`, etc.) in non-test code or docs.
+- See `package.json` and `.github/workflows/no-mock-data.yml` for details.

+## Testing Guidelines

+- All test data and test users must be created and cleaned up by the test scripts themselves.
+- No test users or demo data are present in the main database or codebase.

+## Documentation

+- Documentation must not reference or instruct the use of mock or hardcoded data in dev/prod.
+- All examples using test users or demo data must be clearly marked as test-only and isolated to test scripts or test environments.